nus-cs2113-AY2021S2/ip/docs/README.md

 ### `todo`

-Will add a todo into the task list
+Adds a todo into the task list

 Format: `todo [task name]`